 When we meet law school applicants on tours, at recruiting events, and at our open houses, we often get asked for tips on how to prepare a standout application.
 Below are five ways you can improve your application, from your resume and personal statement to your recommendations and more.
-We also encourage you to attend an application webinar
+Join us on one of our upcoming webinars.

 1. Don’t underestimate the value of your resume